KLFitter/KLFitter/doc/WhatIsKLF.md

 boson in the lepton+jets channel.
 In comparison to `LikelihoodTopLeptonJets`, this likelihood contains only three instead of four jets.
-Two variants of the likelihood are provided: one variant assumes that the top quark decays semileptonically, the other variant assumes that it decays full hadronic.
+Two variants of the likelihood are provided: one variant assumes that the top quark decays semi-leptonically, the other variant assumes that it decays full hadronic.
 The user can switch between these two variants by setting:

 ```c++